PedroPauloMorenoCamargo/Sharpe_Optimization/README.md

 1. **CSV Load (DataLoader.hs)**: The program reads a CSV file of stock closing prices, validates the data, and returns a matrix of prices for each stock.
 2. **Transform to Returns (Statistics.hs)**: Converts the price matrix to a return matrix by calculating daily percentage changes.
-3. **Compute μ and Σ (Statistics.hs)**: Computes the mean returns vector μ and the sample covariance matrix Σ from the return matrix.
+3. **Compute μ and Σ (Statistics.hs)**: Computes the Global mean returns vector μ and sample covariance matrix Σ from the return matrix.
 4. **Generate Combinations (Statistics.hs)**: All 25-stock subsets (out of 30) are enumerated using combinatorics.
 5. **Generate Weights (Weights.hs)**: For each combination, 1000 weight vectors are generated that respect the constraints.
 6. **Evaluate Portfolios (Simulate\[Sequential|Parallel].hs)**: Each weight vector is evaluated via the Sharpe formula.
 The best-performing one (highest Sharpe ratio) is tracked.